hiyuchang/hiyuchang.github.io/index.md

 - [MimiC: Combating Client Dropouts in Federated Learning by Mimicking Central Updates](https://arxiv.org/abs/2306.12212)

   - Authors: **Y. Sun**, Y. Mao, J. Zhang
-  - Submitted to *IEEE Transactions on Mobile Computing* (CCF A), under revision.
+  - Accepted to *IEEE Transactions on Mobile Computing* (CCF A).
+  - This is one of my personally favourite ideas!
+A chinese introduction will be online soon.

 #### Client scheduling

 - [Channel and Gradient-Importance Aware Device Scheduling for Over-the-Air Federated Learning](https://arxiv.org/abs/2305.16854)

   - Authors: **Y. Sun**, Z. Lin, Y. Mao, S. Jin, J. Zhang
-  - Submitted to *IEEE Transactions on Wireless Communication* (CAS R1,IF: 10.4), under revision.
+  - Accepted to *IEEE Transactions on Wireless Communication* (CAS R1,IF: 10.4).

 #### Coded FL